Fact Sheet: Introduction to Trademarks

 1. What does TM mean?

 TM stands for trademark.
-The TM symbol (often seen in superscript like this: TM) is usually used in connection with an unregistered mark—a term, slogan, logo, or other indicator—to provide notice to potential infringers that common law rights in the mark are claimed.
+The TM symbol (often seen in superscript like this: TM) is usually used in connection with an unregistered mark—a term, slogan, logo, or other indicator—to provide notice to potential infringers that rights in the mark are claimed in connection with specific goods or services.
 Use of the TM symbol does not guarantee that the owner’s mark will be protected under trademark laws.
-The owner may use the TM symbol regardless of whether an application for registration has been filed or whether the trademark is registered.
-The owner can continue to use the TM symbol even if an application for registration of the mark is refused.
+The owner may use the TM symbol regardless of whether an application for registration has been filed or whether the trademark is registered, and even if an application for registration of the mark is refused.

 2. What does SM mean?

 SM stands for service mark (often seen in superscript like this: SM).
-It functions similarly to the TM symbol, in that it is used to provide notice of a claim of common law rights in a mark, but it is used in connection with a service.
-A service mark covers services, such as banking or legal services, rather than tangible goods.
-Use of the SM symbol does not guarantee that the owner’s mark will be protected under trademark laws.
-As with the TM symbol, the registration status of the service mark does not impact an owner’s ability to use the SM symbol.
+It functions similarly to the TM symbol, in that it is used to provide notice that rights in the mark are claimed, but it is used in connection only with a service, such as banking or legal services, rather than tangible goods.
+As with the TM symbol, use of the SM symbol does not guarantee that the owner’s mark will be protected under trademark laws and the registration status of the service mark does not impact the ability to use the SM symbol.
+The SM symbol is not as well known as the TM symbol and in many countries the TM symbol is used instead.

 3. What does ® mean?

-The symbol ® is a notice of registered trademark ownership.
-It is used to advise the public that a trademark or service mark is registered, providing notice of the legal ownership status of the mark with which it is used.
-The ® symbol should be used only in connection with registered trademarks or service marks.
+The symbol ® (often seen in superscript like this: ®) is used to provide notice to the public that a trademark or service mark is registered.
 In most jurisdictions, the ® may be used only after registration of the mark is granted.
-In most jurisdictions, use of ® with an unregistered mark is a civil or criminal offense.
+In many jurisdictions, use of ® with an unregistered mark is a civil or criminal offense.

-4. How should the TM, SM, or ® symbol be used?
+4. How should the TM, SM, and ® symbols be used?

 Please give us your feedback on whether this fact sheet was helpful or if you have suggestions for other fact sheet topics.